tannewt/wa-law.org/bill/2021-22/hb/1061/S2/README.md

 3. If **children who are subject to an open dependency proceeding under chapter 13.34 RCW and** who are the subject of **either shared planning** meeting **described under this section** may qualify for **services provided by the** developmental **disabilities administration** pursuant to Title 71A RCW, the department shall direct these youth to apply for these services and provide assistance in the application process.

+## Section 4
+> This section adds a new section to an existing chapter [71A.12](/rcw/71A_developmental_disabilities/71A.12_state_services.md).
+Here is the [modified chapter](rcw/71A_developmental_disabilities/71A.12_state_services.md) for context.

+When there is funded capacity for services provided through a medicaid waiver administered by the department, and to the extent consistent with federal law and federal funding requirements, priority for that waiver shall be provided to eligible individuals who exited a dependency proceeding under chapter 13.34 RCW within the last two years.

 ## Section 5
 If specific funding for the purposes of this act, referencing this act by bill or chapter number, is not provided by June 30, 2021, in the omnibus appropriations act, this act is null and void.